AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

     - Session started, encoder count, rewards issued, passes, fails etc.
   - Generate template workflows for a variety of stimuli.
   - System to manage binary dependencies of stimuli.
+  - Interaction with BehaviorMon.
+  - Finalize faithful replicate of the detection of change task with a bonsai workflow (trial logic, abort logic,...)

 #### **Phase 2 :** Cluster integration
-  - Interaction with BehaviorMon.
-    - We should probably make this happen in Phase 1
   - mTrain integration.
     - WSE interacts with mTrain to determine which stimulus should be delivered to each mouse.
 Bonsai ‘integration’ with mTrain is required only if automatic determination of script advancement is needed.
 In this instance mTrain (or a replacement) must be updated to read and interpret the experiment record produced by Bonsai (Bonsai would not directly interact with mTrain).
   - WaterLog test and integration.
     - No integration required for WaterLog.
 Water delivery should be implemented through a Bonsai plugin that interacts with the hardware (this will happen in phase 1)
-  - Hardware backward compatible

 #### **Phase 3 :** Testing integration
   - Testing at scale with mice trained through the pipeline with a previously validated and known behavior.
   - Catch and fix integration issues
-  - MORE DETAILS HERE

 ### Timeline